Laboratory glove box for inert atmosphere processing and chemistry

 High Accuracy Sensor Board

 Crucial to maintaining a constant internal environment is having reliable, accurate, real-time data on the conditions within the glove box.
 The Ossila Glove Box is equipped with precision sensor boards that incorporate oxygen, moisture, pressure, and temperature sensors.
-Each provides high accuracy readings and constant feedback to the control system to ensure that an inert atmosphere is maintained at all times.
+Each provides high accuracy readings and constant feedback to the control system to ensure that an inert atmosphere is maintained at all times, whatever the conditions in the lab.

 Complete control is provided by the in-built software, which can be used to set maximum values for oxygen and moisture and an allowed range of pressures.